jjkoh95/aiforsea-traffic/README.md

 - Outputs of all above serve as metadata and feed into another DNN to predict next 5 demands

 ## Hyperparameter tuning
 This is rather tricky and time-consuming.
 I tried a rather complex model with more nodes and layers, it turned out the complex model converges to bad local minima very easily so I decided to give that up after an overnight hyperparameter tuning job and still couldn't yield any satisfying result.
-While relying on a lucky seed and learning rate, I was able to hit a relatively decent result (RMSE ~ 0.015, SMAPE ~ 50%) using my small and simple model.
+While relying on a lucky seed and learning rate, I was able to hit a relatively decent result using a less complex model.

 ## Reference
 - https://github.com/Arturus/kaggle-web-traffic